MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-#### Task 2: Use the existing resource group and an Azure managed disk by using Azure PowerShell
+#### Task 2: Use the existing resource group and create an Azure managed disk by using Azure PowerShell

-In this task, you will use an existing resource group and an Azure managed disk by using the Azure PowerShell session within Cloud Shell
+In this task, you will use an existing resource group and create an Azure managed disk by using the Azure PowerShell session within the Cloud Shell

 1. From the PowerShell session within Cloud Shell, run the following commands with the value of the DeploymentID, you can find Deployment ID from the environmental detail page: